 Traders: companies that match supply & demand by buying and selling products, often international.

 Suppliers & service providers: all the crucial suppliers and service providers, like crop protection, machinery for in factories and conditioned logistics to get fresh products from A to B.

-All members of the supply chain have to work together in order to optimize their processes and better serve consumers’ needs.
+All members of the agri food supply chain have to work together in order to optimize their processes and better serve consumers’ needs.
 However, their level of flexibility in adapting to the changing needs of consumers vary greatly.
 Whereas the primary producer can quite easily decide to start producing a different type of crop, the processor has invested in a certain infrastructure and cannot switch that easily.
-The trader is the most flexible of all: he or she can buy and sell what is most in demand at the time.
+The trader is the most flexible of all, as they can buy and sell what is most in demand at the time.

-Due to these movements taking place at every level of the supply chain, it can turn into a quite complex system.
-For all members of the supply chain, it, therefore, is a constant process of searching for the right balance between meeting consumers’ changing needs, and building a strong foundation in the overall supply chain.
+Due to these movements taking place at every level of the agri food supply chain, it can turn into a quite complex system.
+For all members of the supply chain, it, therefore, is a constant process of searching for the right balance between meeting consumers’ changing needs, and building a strong foundation in the overall agri food supply chain.

 The agri food industry is always evolving.
 Despite that, three larger movements can be distinguished that most likely will shape the future of all players within the agri food industry:

-Due to an overall growth in population and prosperity, the demand has increased significantly.
-Agri food companies have to come up with ways to produce food more efficiently, and find ways to enter new markets.
+Increasing demand: due to an overall growth in population and prosperity, the demand has increased significantly.
+Companies in the agri food industry have to come up with ways to produce food more efficiently, and find ways to enter new markets.

-Consumers increasingly wish to get their food closer to the source.
-How does this shape the existence of some players in the supply chain?
+Shorter supply chains: consumers increasingly wish to get their food closer to the source.
+How does this shape the existence of some players in the agri food supply chain?